alexle/alexle.github.com/_posts/2025/2025-10-18-the-man-in-the-arena.markdown

 Until I realized that most criticism comes from people who aren't even trying.
 People who rather judge than take action themselves.

 It costs nothing to criticize.
 To sit back and poke holes in others' efforts.
-To say how things should have been done differently.
+To say how things should've been done differently.

 Staying on the sidelines is easy.

 Stepping into the arena takes courage.
-To build.
-To begin.
+To build something.
+To step into something unknown.
 To take a chance on something that might not succeed.

 I've come to greatly respect those who try and put themselves out there.
 Even if it's not perfect.